 Microsurgical Breast Reconstruction:

-Radiation therapy is given post-operatively and after completion of all chemotherapy for local control and reduce the chances of distant metastases.
-Radiation therapy is also given in metastatic breast cancer at the site of bony mets and it provides pain control therapy is a safe & effective procedure where radioactive isotopes or high-energy photons, electrons or other particles are used to destroy the cancer cells.
+Radiation therapy is given post-operatively and after completion of all chemotherapy for local control and to reduce the chances of distant metastases.
+Radiation therapy is also given in metastatic breast cancer at the site of bony mets and it provides pain control therapy is a safe & effective procedure where radioactive isotopes or high-energy photons, electrons, or other particles are used to destroy the cancer cells.
 There are two types of radiation.

 - External Beam Radiotherapy (EBRT)